PySimpleGUI/PySimpleGUI/docs/index.md

 # Persistent windows (Window stays open after button click)

+Apologies that the next few pages are perhaps confusing.
+There have been a number of changes recently in PySimpleGUI's Read calls that added some really cool stuff, but at the expense of being not so simple.
+Part of the issue is an attempt to make sure existing code doesn't break.
+These changes are all in the area of non-blocking reads and reads with timeouts.

 There are 2 ways to keep a window open after the user has clicked a button.
 One way is to use non-blocking windows (see the next section).
 The other way is to use buttons that 'read' the window instead of 'close' the window when clicked.
 The typical buttons you find in windows, including the shortcut buttons, close the window.
 These include OK, Cancel, Submit, etc.  The Button Element also closes the window.

 The `RButton` Element creates a button that when clicked will return control to the user, but will leave the window open and visible.
 This button is also used in Non-Blocking windows.
 The difference is in which call is made to read the window.
 The normal `Read` call with no parameters will block, a call with a `timeout` value of zero will not block.